-Historically, we have experienced higher revenue in the second half of the year compared to the first half of the year due in large part to increased demand around the December holiday season.
-In 2020, 2019 and 2018, our second-half consumer product revenue represented 67.0%, 59.0% and 59.4% of our annual consumer product revenue, respectively.
-We believe that the pandemic's impact on our business, our retail partners and the spending of consumers worldwide further skewed the balance of revenue in favor of 2020 second-half revenue contribution.
-We have also experienced higher selling and marketing expenses in the second half of the year compared to the first half of the year due to increase marketing campaigns to support seasonal holiday demand.
-In 2020, 2019 and 2018, our selling and marketing expense in the second half of the year represented 67.7%, 58.9% and 63.3% of our selling and marketing expense for full fiscal year, respectively.
-We expect that the majority of our revenue and selling and marketing expenses will continue to be generated in the second half of any given fiscal year unless or until we successfully introduce new products, that have potential to generate stronger sales during the first half of the year.
+Historically, we have experienced higher revenue in the second half of the year compared to the first half of the year due in large part to seasonal holiday demand.
+For the years ended January 1, 2022, January 2, 2021 and December 28, 2019, our second-half consumer product revenue represented 57.3%, 67.0% and 59.0% of our annual consumer product revenue, respectively.
+We have also experienced higher selling and marketing expenses in the second half of the years 2021, 2020 and 2019, our selling and marketing expense in the second half of the year represented 56.0%, 67.7% and 58.9% of our selling and marketing expenses will continue to be generated in the second half of any given fiscal year unless or until we successfully introduce new products that have potential to generate stronger sales during the first half of the year.